DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/qualifications-you-need-to-teach.md

 ## What can you teach?

 You do not necessarily need a bachelor’s degree in a subject to teach it.
-It’s up to your teacher training provider to decide if you have the skills and knowledge required to teach a specific subject.
+It’s up to your teacher training provider to decide if you have the skills and knowledge required.

-For example, in some cases you may be able to teach a different subject to your degree if:
+In some cases, you may be able to train to teach a different subject to your degree if:

 * you have an A level in the subject
 * your degree is related to but not in the subject – for example, your degree is in engineering but you’d like to teach physics